italia/spid-perl/README.md

 ## Prerequisites & installation

-This module should be compatible with Perl 5.12+.
+This module should be compatible with Perl 5.10+.
-Just install it with cpanm and it will install all dependencies automatically:
+Just install it with cpanm and all dependencies will be retrieved automatically:

 ```
 cpanm Net::SPID